tcmetzger/sphinx-favicon/docs/source/index.rst

       "https://secure.example.com/favicon/apple-touch-icon-180x180.png",
    ]

-Based on this configuration, Sphinx will include the following favicon information in the HTML :code:`<head>` element:
+Based on this configuration, Sphinx will include the following favicon information in the HTML ``<head>`` element:

 .. code-block:: html